ivanov/vim-ipython/README.rst

 ----------------------------
 Thanks and Bug Participation
 ----------------------------
-Here's a brief acknowledgment of the folks who have graciously pitched in.
+Here's a brief acknowledgment of the `folks who have graciously pitched in`_.
 If you've been missed, don't hesitate to contact me, or better yet, submit a pull request with your attribution.